siliconshells/langchain_RAG/README.md

 ![Hosting Shot](images/host-shot.png)

-### Why LangGraph?
+### Why LangChain?
-The RAG application could have been done without LangGraph.
-However, I chose LangGraph to understand how it works and can be used in agentic AI designs, informing my design options in the future.
-It also has LangSmith, which traces all activites on the application and gives insight on what is going on.
-See the screenshot below of the tracing of the application on LangSmith but can't be used with a free account :).
+LangChain provides built-in retrieval chain helpers (`create_history_aware_retriever`, `create_retrieval_chain`, `create_stuff_documents_chain`) that handle the standard RAG pattern out of the box, including reformulating follow-up questions into standalone queries using chat history.
+It also integrates with LangSmith, which traces all activities on the application and gives insight on what is going on.
+See the screenshot below of the tracing of the application on LangSmith — note that detailed traces require a paid LangSmith account.
 ![LangSmith tracing of the application](images/langsmith.png)

 We can see the steps of the application and how long each step took.
 This is useful for debugging and optimizing the application.
 We can also see the inputs and outputs of each step, which is useful for understanding how the application works.
 ![LangSmith tracing of the application](images/langsmith_trace.png)

-There are more benefits of using LangGraph when designing more complex agentic applications and state management is important.
+For more complex agentic applications where explicit state management and branching control flow matter, LangGraph would be a natural next step on top of LangChain.

 ### Note
 You'll need the necessary API keys and access to the services used in this project in your environment to run it.